Br3akF1xRepeat/Br3akF1xRepeat.github.io/index.md

   Progress is Not Achieved by Luck or Accident<br>But By Working On Yourself Daily<br>*-Epictetus*

 # intro:
-#  - excerpt: "This site documents my exploration of cybersecurity, scripting, and creative problem-solving."
+#  - excerpt: "Intro Excerpt Text Place Holder"

 # First row of tiles (row 1)
 feature_row1: